antonioChristofoletti/guia-bolso-desafio-tecnico/readme/readme.en.md

 ## Features

-The applications is an `API mock` with a unique `end-point`, in which It has contents and importants points related with this kind of applications, such as:
+The applications is an `API mock` with an unique `end-point`, in which It has contents and important points related with this kind of application, such as:

 - Random text generator;
 - Data generator through `URL params`;